SophieSnoww/Zenith/School/Grade 12 S2/2A Creative Writing/Worldbuilding Questions.md

 ![WAUGH](https://cdn.discordapp.com/emojis/933067130574893066.png)

+---

+# I didn't answer any of the following, you can ignore them, I just want to answer them later so I don't want to delete them

+## Anyways. the questions

 ### **How much land is there, and how much of it is habitable?**

 ### **Is the axial tilt and orbit the same — i.e., does the world have the same seasons and same length of year as Earth?**